quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 ## 📌 Notes

 - *No strategy source code is included in this repository.*
-- *Performance matrix updated from MultiCharts outputs.*
+- *Performance matrix updated from MultiCharts outputs.
+Profits are in HKD.*
 _Last updated: 2025-06-24_
--*Profits are in HKD.*